Take your iPad to the next level with Slide Over and Split View

 App Switcher

-The App Switcher can be accessed by swiping up with one finger from the bottom edge of the screen and holding it in the middle of the screen until the app switcher appears It's comprised of three parts, the Dock, App Spaces, and recently used apps.
+The App Switcher can be accessed by swiping up with one finger from the bottom edge of the screen and holding it in the middle until the app switcher appears.
+It shows you your Dock and your recently used apps, and any Split Views you have set up, making it easy to jump between different apps.

-App Spaces can be found at the top of the screen; they're what Apple is calling its conjoined Split View apps.
-You can tap to enter them, though you can't currently separate them or create new App Spaces from the App Switcher interface.
+Recently used apps can be scrolled through by swiping right and tapping on them to enter them; you can also force quit them by pressing and holding on a pane and moving your finger upward.

-Other recently used apps can be scrolled through by swiping right and tapped on to enter them; you can also force quit them by pressing and holding on a pane and moving your finger upward.
+If you're running iPadOS 15, you can use the App Switcher to combine apps into Split Views and even quit one app that is already in a Split View to take the remaining app full screen.
+Slide Over apps also show in the App Switcher in iPadOS 15.

 How to use Slide Over or Split View on iPad